 Let’s take a look at data on NFL QBs from 2018 through 2020 to predict the upcoming 2021 season.
 Over these 3 seasons, NFL QBs have averaged a pick rate of 2.3% and a bad ball rate of 10.7%.

-The analytics suggests these quarterbacks have interception rates that might get even better.
+The analytics suggests these quarterbacks have interception rates that might get even better in 2021.
 While we expect greatness from the top two on this list, the others might surprise you.

 - Tom Brady: 1.8% pick, 8.4% bad ball.
 (1.7% in 2021)